Permanent Employment Immigration Attorney

 - Special handling labor certification: The special handling labor certification allows universities and colleges to go through a simpler labor certification process for hiring foreign nationals as professors, when they can establish that the position involves a classroom teaching component.

-- Inadmissibility and waivers : When a foreign national has been deemed inadmissible, we can work to get the grounds for inadmissibility waived.
+- Inadmissibility and waivers: When a foreign national has been deemed inadmissible, the attorneys at our firm can work to have the grounds for inadmissibility waived.

 - Adjustment of status vs. consular processing: Our attorneys can help you determine whether it is best to come to the United States temporarily and pursue an adjustment of status or to process your claim in your home country’s Embassy or Consulate (consular processing).